valkey-io/valkey-doc/docs/reference/internals/internals-vm.md

 Background saving when VM is active
 ---

-The default Redis way to persist on disk is to create .rdb files using a child process.
-Redis calls the fork() system call in order to create a child, that has the exact copy of the in memory dataset, since fork duplicates the whole program memory space (actually thanks to a technique called Copy on Write memory pages are shared between the parent and child process, so the fork() call will not require too much memory).
+The default Valkey way to persist on disk is to create .rdb files using a child process.
+Valkey calls the fork() system call in order to create a child, that has the exact copy of the in memory dataset, since fork duplicates the whole program memory space (actually thanks to a technique called Copy on Write memory pages are shared between the parent and child process, so the fork() call will not require too much memory).

 In the child process we have a copy of the dataset in a given point in the time.
 Other commands issued by clients will just be served by the parent process and will not modify the child data.